Doncaster Housing - Phase 2

 This housing project was an essential requirement for Doncaster Metropolitan Borough Council’s growth and improvement, to meet the borough’s current and future housing needs with a target of delivering an estimated 920 homes per annum.

-The new homes seek to address the shortage of affordable homes for larger families and have been built over three years, with the project expected to complete in 2019.
+The new homes seek to address the shortage of affordable homes for larger families and have been built over three years, with the project completing in summer 2019.

 Through our Major Works framework as the chosen procurement route (since superseded by our National Construction framework, Major Works – England & Northern Ireland), significant cost and time savings were achieved, as well as a strong commitment from the local supply chain for the entire programme rather than on a project by project basis.